-The Wastewater Utility Planning Division recently implemented the Stormwater Control Plan (SCP) Review Fee to support SCP review services.
+The Wastewater Utility Planning Division (UPD) recently implemented the Stormwater Control Plan (SCP) Review Fee to support SCP review services.
 New projects that submit their first Preliminary SCP after July 1st 2018 will be required to pay the fee for each Preliminary and Final SCP.
 To calculate your SCP Review Fee amount go to the SCP Review Fee Form (also available on our website under the SCP Resources webpage).

 Follow these required actions for the construction of your project